math-alec/math-alec.github.io/_pages/about.md

 I completed my MSc. in Mathematics in 2022 at Carleton University in Ottawa, ON under the co-supervision of [Dr. Jason Crann](https://sites.google.com/site/jaycrannmath/home) and [Dr. Charles Starling](https://people.math.carleton.ca/~cstar/).

-I am on track to complete my PhD degree requirements, including my thesis defence, in April 2027.
-I am on the market for a postdoctoral position with a start date between May 2027 and January 2028.
+I am on track to complete my PhD degree requirements, including my thesis defence, in Spring 2027.
+I am on the market for a postdoctoral position with a start date between June 2027 and January 2028.

 **Research Interests:** operator algebras, operator structures, quantum information, and their various interactions.